-If you are an individual, the following instructions will tell you how to report the amounts shown in the boxes.
-If you are not an individual, report the amounts in the boxes as instructed on your tax return amounts in the boxes on your 2005 tax return.
+For individuals, the following instructions explain how to report the amounts shown in the boxes.
+For all other entities, report the amounts in the boxes as instructed on your income tax return.

-The line numbers in these instructions are references to forms in use for calendar year 2004.
+The line numbers in these instructions are references to forms in use for calendar year 2005.
 If you file your tax return on a calendar year basis, but your partnership files a return for a fiscal year, enter the amounts shown in the boxes on your tax return for the year in which the partnership's fiscal year ends.
-For example, if the partnership's tax year ends in February 2005, report the
+For example, if the partnership's tax year ends on June 30, 2006, report the amounts in the boxes on your 2006 income tax return.